 The MSI Gaming Z Trio is a massive graphics card with a really extensive heatsink array.
 The fins of the heatsink are uniquely curved which increases the surface area of the metal exponentially, and thus helps in heat dissipation.
 Several heatpipes carry the heat away from the heat-generating components such as the GPU, the VRM components, and the memory modules via a large base plate.
 MSI has included 3 fans in this implementation of the Gaming Z, which really improves the thermals of the card while delivering excellent acoustic performance as well.

 MSI has opted for a really aggressive design language with the Gaming Z RTX 2070 Super, and this concept really shines through.
 The fan shroud is covered in tight, angular lines which make the card look very exotic and gaming-centric.
 Plenty of RGB lighting is also present on the card which can help you personalize the look of the card exactly to your liking.
-The Gaming Z Trio is also a contender for vertical mounting as the fan shroud of the card is rather attractive.
+Of course, the lighting can be controlled by using Mystic Light.
+The Gaming Z Trio is also a contender for vertical mounting as the fan shroud of the card is rather attractive, but you might need a riser cable to do that.

 If you are looking for a premium variant of the RTX 2070 Super but are not quite willing to part with a large price premium such as that demanded by the ROG Strix variant, then the MSI Gaming Z might be the card for you.
 It is still an expensive variant, but it is slightly more competitive than the ROG Strix or the EVGA FTW3.